rsyncOSX/RsyncOSX_archived/README.md

 ### My NAS setup

 I have setup up my own [NAS](https://github.com/rsyncOSX/Documentation/blob/master/docs/DIYNAS.md).
 My NAS SW is now FreeNAS.
 I am doing backups by using RsyncOSX and sharing out disk by AFP and SMB.

+#### RcloneOSX

+I have commenced a new project, the new project [RcloneOSX](https://github.com/rsyncOSX/rcloneosx) is adapting RsyncOSX to utilize [rclone](https://rclone.org).
+See the [Changelog](https://github.com/rsyncOSX/Documentation/blob/master/docs/RcloneOSX/Changelog.md) for the new project.